Overview

 Ethical Considerations

-- Safety Concerns: Safety concerns in genome editing include off-target effects, where unintended genes are modified, and germline editing, which raises ethical and safety issues as changes can be inherited.
+- Safety Concerns: Safety concerns in genome editing include off-target effects, where unintended genes are modified and germline editing, which raises ethical and safety issues as changes can be inherited.

 - Risks and Benefits of Genome Editing: Genome editing carries both risks and benefits.
 Risks include potential off-target effects and ethical considerations, while benefits include advancements in medical treatments, disease modeling and potential improvements in agriculture.